nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * Practice clear down their inbox and outstanding workflows and all open communication tasks e.g. pathology, registration etc

-## Specifically prepare for cutover handling of the following activities:
+## Specifically prepare for cut-over handling of the following activities:

 * Appointments:
   -- Practice builds rotas on the Deployment system.